airtai/fastagency/docs/docs/en/user-guide/getting-started/index.md

 ### Authentication

-FastAgency provides three types of authentication mechanisms: Basic Authentication, Firebase Authentication and no authentication(more will be added soon).
-The default authentication mechanism is Basic Authentication.
+FastAgency provides three types of authentication mechanisms: [**Basic Authentication**](../../api/fastagency/ui/mesop/auth/basic_auth/BasicAuth.md), [**Firebase Authentication**](../../api/fastagency/ui/mesop/auth/firebase/FirebaseAuth.md) and no authentication (more will be added soon).
+The default authentication mechanism is [**Basic Authentication**](../../api/fastagency/ui/mesop/auth/basic_auth/BasicAuth.md).
 You can choose the type of authentication while setting up the project with Cookiecutter.

+To use Basic Authentication, configure the desired usernames and their bcrypt hashed passwords in the BasicAuth class and apply the authentication object to the MesopUI object.

 === "Mesop"
-    Not applicable for this setup as there are no adapters used.

     !!! note "main.py"
         ```python